Violin/Viola FAQ

 • Click on photograph to purchase on Amazon

-(7) How do I replace a string?
+(7) How do set up a bridge?

-• (8) Rosin: Most new student violin outfits are provided with a cake of rosin.
+(8) Rosin: Most new student violin outfits are provided with a cake of rosin.
 Take this out of the case and scratch the top of the rosin in a cross-hatch pattern.
 Just for the first time, not after.
 Hold the rosin steady in one hand and draw the bow hair over the rosin; a good deal on either end, and then back and forth.
 Shake off the excess and then take a clean, dry rag and dust off the bow stick and frog.
 Keep a clean, dry rag in your case and dust off the violin after playing every time.

 Rosin is needed to "catch" the strings; a new violin will not play without rosin on the bow.
 Normally, a bow should be rehaired once a year, or every six months if you play a lot, depending on the quality of the original hair.
 I've seen the costs of rehairing a bow anywhere from $25 to $45, or more, depending on what part of the country you live in.